rolandoarellano69/DataMining/Evaluation/Evaluation2/README.md

 The goal of this practice was to replicate the graph shown here:
 ![](https://github.com/rolandoarellano69/DataMining/blob/Unit2/Evaluation/Evaluation2/goal_graph.png)

-with our own R code.
+with our own R code, which can be found [here](https://github.com/rolandoarellano69/DataMining/blob/Unit2/Evaluation/Evaluation2/practica_eval2.R)

 The dataset used for this practice was provided by the teacher and can be found [here](https://github.com/rolandoarellano69/DataMining/blob/Unit2/Evaluation/Evaluation2/project_data.csv)